khritish17/Pastport/README.md

 - The Pastport system is designed to track changes to files within the specified directory.
 - If Pastport initialization has already been completed in the provided location, a message will be displayed to notify the user.

-Note: Ensure that the terminal_output and os modules are properly imported before using the prt_init class.
+> &#x26A0; Ensure that the terminal_output and os modules are properly imported before using the prt_init class.